OscarWilmerding/AIeye/README.md

 - **Final Steps**:
   - Once you’ve added the API keys to the text file, you should be all set!
 Plug in the battery and power it on with the large button.
   - Once fully booted, press the middle button to open the settings menu, then press the knob to load the Wi-Fi settings.
 If you find that the camera is taking photos that are 90° or 180° off, go to the second menu in the settings and click rotate 90 degrees.
+  - If you want to export the images from the camera, then take the SD card out and put it in your comptor.
+Navigate to the photos file on the card and they should all be there.

 ## Debugging